techandsoftware/teletext-service/README.md

 ```

 where
+* `pages` is required.
+Its value is an object, in which the keys are the page numbers and the values are an object with a `subpages` key
 * `subpages` is an array of 1 or more objects, each corresponding to a subpage.
-Any of the subpages can be null
+Any of the subpages can be `null`

+A subpage object has the following keys:
 * `encoding` is the default G0 character set for the subpage.
 It's optional.
 If not present, the character set passed in by `defaultG0Charset` in the `new Service()` call is used.
 * `fastext` is optional.
 If present it can contain keys for `red`, `green`, `yellow`, `blue` and `index`.
 The values are the page numbers to link to.
-* `outputLines` is the teletext data.
+* `outputLines` is the teletext data, and is required.
 The data is in the Output Line format used in MRG's .tti files.
 Each line has the format:

 `OL,rowNum,line\n`